mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+August 17, 2018
+- Transition to git & GitHub as authoritative repo.

 August 15, 2018
 - Modify plc-forensics lab assessment to be more general; revise lab manual to reflect wireshark on the Labtainer.